Sautéed Spinach and Mushrooms is an easy and savory side dish, excellent served with beef or chicken.

 - Stir in the red wine, thyme and sage.
 Cook until the wine is mostly absorbed, about 3 to 4 minutes.

-- Plate the sautéed spinach and mushrooms, sprinkling a bit of the optional cheese on top if using.
+- Serve: Plate the sautéed spinach and mushrooms, sprinkling a bit of the optional cheese on top if using.

 […] Sautéed Spinach and Mushrooms A simple side dish with plenty of flavor! […]